Pre-Master's Internships in Social Work at Richmond Campus

 The internship consists of three components:

-- Regular exposure to clinical work through active participation in all facets of outpatient services, including collaboration with clinic staff and co-facilitating groups and treating individual patients.
+- Regular exposure to clinical work through active participation in all facets of outpatient services, including collaboration with clinic staff, co-facilitating groups and treating individual patients.

 - Professional guidance through sessions of formal individual supervision, process recordings, group supervision, and informal clinical consultations with other clinical staff.